 You can take Trains 948 (daily at 9.55am, takes 1 hour) or 950 (daily at 3.40pm, takes 1 hour) to Hat Yai, which takes about 1 hour.

 Before you jump headlong into the exuberant chaos of Bangkok, consider walking the more placid streets of this city.
 Despite its tourist brochures and banners, the truth is that there isn’t much in the way of adventure in this city, usually a weekend getaway for older tourists from Malaysia or Singapore.
 But this in itself makes the city a very attractive place, harking to an older, simpler Malaysia or a Singapore one sees more in postcards and textbooks than in real life these days.
-Seeing how lives functions at a more mundane, slower pace, can be charming.
+Seeing how lives function at a more mundane, slower pace, can be charming.

 Step 7: Hat Yai to Bangkok